-- The nature and extent of disclaimers or other restrictive language relating to the information obtained; - Information about the methods used in preparing the information, how the methods are being applied including, where applicable, how models have been used in such application, and the controls over the methods; and - When available, information relevant to considering the appropriateness of assumptions and other data applied by the external information sources in developing the information obtained. - A33e.
+- The nature and extent of disclaimers or other restrictive language relating to the information obtained; - Information about the methods used in preparing the information, how the methods are being applied including, where applicable, how models have been used in such application, and the controls over the methods; and - When available, information relevant to considering the appropriateness of assumptions and other data applied by the external information sources in developing the information obtained. - A42.
 The nature and extent of the auditor's consideration takes into account the assessed risks of material misstatement at the assertion level to which the use of the external information is relevant, the degree to which the use of that information is relevant to the reasons for the assessed risks of material misstatement and the possibility that the information from the external information source may not be reliable (for example, whether it is from a credible source).
-Based on the auditor's consideration of the matters described in paragraph A33b, the auditor may determine that further understanding of the entity and its environment, including its internal control, is needed, in accordance with SSA 315, or that further audit procedures, in accordance with SSA 330, and SSA 540 (Revised) when applicable, are appropriate in the circumstances, to respond to the assessed risks of material misstatement related to the use of information from an external information source.
-Such procedures may include: - Performing a comparison of information obtained from the external information source with information obtained from an alternative independent information source. - When relevant to considering management's use of an external information source, obtaining an understanding of controls management has in place to consider the reliability of the information from external information sources, and potentially testing the operating effectiveness of such controls. - Performing procedures to obtain information from the external information source to understand its processes, techniques, and assumptions, for the purposes of identifying, understanding and, when relevant, testing the operating effectiveness of its controls. - A33f.
+Based on the auditor's consideration of the matters described in paragraph A33b, the auditor may determine that further understanding of the entity and its environment, including its internal control, is needed, in accordance with SSA 315 (Revised 2021), or that further audit procedures, in accordance with SSA 33020, and SSA 540 (Revised)21 when applicable, are appropriate in the circumstances, to respond to the assessed risks of material misstatement related to the use of information from an external information source.
+Such procedures may include: - Performing a comparison of information obtained from the external information source with information obtained from an alternative independent information source. - When relevant to considering management's use of an external information source, obtaining an understanding of controls management has in place to consider the reliability of the information from external information sources, and potentially testing the operating effectiveness of such controls. - Performing procedures to obtain information from the external information source to understand its processes, techniques, and assumptions, for the purposes of identifying, understanding and, when relevant, testing the operating effectiveness of its controls. - A43.
 In some situations, there may be only one provider of certain information, for example, information from a central bank or government, such as an inflation rate, or a single recognized industry body.
 In such cases, the auditor's determination of the nature and extent of audit procedures that may be appropriate in the circumstances is influenced by the nature and credibility of the source of the information, the assessed risks of material misstatement to which that external information is relevant, and the degree to which the use of that information is relevant to the reasons for the assessed risk of material misstatement.
 For example, when the information is from a credible authoritative source, the extent of the auditor's further audit procedures may be less extensive, such as corroborating the information to the source's website or published information.
-In other cases, if a source is not assessed as credible, the auditor may determine that more extensive procedures are appropriate and, in the absence of any alternative independent information source against which to compare, may consider whether performing procedures to obtain information from the external information source, when practical, is appropriate in order to obtain sufficient appropriate audit evidence.
+In other cases, if a source is not assessed as credible, the auditor may determine that more extensive procedures are appropriate and, in the absence of any alternative independent information source against which to compare, may consider whether performing procedures to obtain information from the external information source, when practical, is appropriate in order to obtain sufficient appropriate audit evidence. - A44.
+When the auditor does not have a sufficient basis with which to consider the relevance and reliability of information from an external information source, the auditor may have a limitation on scope if sufficient appropriate audit evidence cannot be obtained through alternative procedures.
+Any imposed limitation on scope is evaluated in accordance with the requirements

-&lt;sup>0 SSA 330, paragraph 6
+SSA 330, paragraph 6

-&lt;sup>21 SSA 540 (Revised), paragraph 30
+21 SSA 540 (Revised), paragraph 30